Best Colleges & Universities in Iowa

 Salary After Attending: $33,900

 Purdue University Global is a for-profit university with a campus located in Cedar Rapids.
 Accredited by the Higher Learning Commission, the school offers more than 180 programs at both the undergraduate and graduate levels.
 Nursing, business, and healthcare management are among the most popular majors.
 The student population included 223 full-time students and 247 part-time students during the 2017 academic year.
 With an acceptance rate of 100 percent, the graduation rate for the Cedar Rapids campus is 33 percent, and alumni go on to earn an average starting salary of $24,600.
-Evening degree programs are offered, and the teacher-student ratio is 19:1.
-Roughly 77 percent of graduates are employed within two years of graduation.
+Purdue University Global offers evening degree programs for students with daytime schedule constraints.
+The teacher-student ratio is 19:1.
+Roughly 77 percent of graduates find employment within two years of graduation.